Jester Weah

-Jester Weah (born February 7, 1995) is an American football wide receiver who currently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jester Weah (born February 7, 1995) is an American former professional football wide receiver.
 He played college football at Pittsburgh and was signed by the Houston Texans as an undrafted free agent in 2018.

-High school career
+Early life

 At James Madison Memorial High School in Madison, Wisconsin, Weah played for the football, basketball, and track teams.
 Weah did not play organized football until his sophomore season.
 Across his junior and senior seasons, Weah caught 71 passes for 1,436 yards and 13 touchdowns.
 After his senior season, Weah was named to the all-state teams by the Wisconsin Football Coaches Association and the Associated Press.
 Rivals and Scout both ranked Weah as the No. 2 wide receiver in Wisconsin.

-Recruiting

 Weah was a consensus three-star prospect, and received offers from nine schools, including Colorado State, Wyoming, Ohio, and Pitt.

 Weah committed to Pitt in January 2013, signed his letter of intent during the signing period in February, and enrolled in June.